All Episodes

 Unprecedented.

-Ladies and gentlemen, before we go to the break here, uh I meant to mention this last Thursday or Friday, but uh I didn't get a chance, and I want to do it before too much time goes on.
+Ladies and gentlemen, before we go to the break here, I meant to mention this last Thursday or Friday, but I didn't get a chance.

-Uh one of Catherine's closest and dearest friends passed away last week from cancer.
+One of Catherine's closest and dearest friends passed away last week from cancer.

 She was barely 50 years old.

-Her name was uh Diana DePetro.
+Her name was Diana DiPetro.

-And there are a lot of people out there in this audience, a lot of people facing cancer, facing various kinds of illnesses, uh, or family members or friends are.
+And there are a lot of people out there in this audience, a lot of people facing cancer, facing various kinds of illnesses, or family members or friends are.

-And the pain that families and loved ones go through during the treatment of this disease and the aftermath of the treatment reminds us of the importance of each day, and to try to get the most out of it.
+And the pain that families and loved ones go through during the treatment of this disease and the aftermath of the treatment reminds us of the importance of each day and to try to get the most out of it.

 It's a very hard thing to do because nobody thinks in terms of their mortality, particularly when they're not sick.